 Do not change the dose or stop using elvitegravir, cobicistat, emtricitabine, and tenofovir without checking first with your doctor.
 When your supply of elvitegravir, cobicistat, emtricitabine, and tenofovir is running low, contact your doctor or pharmacist ahead of time.
 Do not allow yourself to run out of elvitegravir, cobicistat, emtricitabine, and tenofovir.

-If you are taking aluminum or magnesium-containing antacids (such as Maalox®, Mylanta®, Tums®), do not take them at the same time that you take elvitegravir, cobicistat, emtricitabine, and tenofovir.
+If you are taking aluminum or magnesium-containing antacids (eg, Maalox®, Mylanta®, Tums®), do not take them at the same time that you take elvitegravir, cobicistat, emtricitabine, and tenofovir.
 It is best to take these medicines at least 2 hours before or after taking Stribild®.
 These medicines may keep Stribild® from working properly.

 The dose of elvitegravir, cobicistat, emtricitabine, and tenofovir will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of elvitegravir, cobicistat, emtricitabine, and tenofovir.
 If your dose is different, do not change it unless your doctor tells you to do so.